ciank94/copData/README.md

 ```
 where username is replaced with your username.

+Create a folder for storing the output files: `copData/output_files`

 ## catalogue
 To find relevant chlorophyll data, it's probably easiest to search the string:
 `**cmems_obs-oc_glo_bgc-plankton**` in https://documentation.marine.copernicus.eu/PUM/CMEMS-OC-PUM.pdf